 “We would suggest any dietary change gradually over two weeks.”

 If a veteran product that is fortified with vitamins and minerals is being fed at the full recommended quantity (typically 3kg for this size horse) then neither the balancer or the vitamin and mineral supplement will be required.
 If half the recommended amount is supplied then top up with ½ the suggested quantity of a balancer or vitamin and mineral supplement.

 The transition to old age will vary from horse to horse.
 Once a horse starts to show his years, owners should modify all aspects of management and feeding.
 Changing to a specialised veteran feed will be worth the extra cost.
 Like humans, older horses require certain additions to their diet.

-Check the bag for some or all of these ingredients:
+Check the bag of whatever you are feeding your veteran for some or all of these ingredients:

 - Quality protein, providing essential amino acids in particular lysine, methionine and threonine.
 Ingredients that supply good quality protein and may be found in veteran feeds include soya, alfalfa and linseed.